 If you want to get rid of SIBO, you must find a way to stop and eliminate the excessive growth of bacteria in this part of the digestive system.
 Conventional doctors rely on pharmaceutical antibiotics, while naturopathic doctors rely on natural antibiotics based on herbs.

-There are many different remedies, but most of them contain allicin (found in garlic), oregano, berberine, extract from olive leaves and other similar herbs with strong antimicrobial properties.
-Another thing that is important is to weaken the defense mechanism of bacteria known as biofilm with the help of supplements (NAC) and specific enzymes.
+There are many different remedies, but most of them contain allicin (found in garlic), oregano, berberine, extract from olive leaves, and other similar herbs with strong antimicrobial properties.
+Another important thing is to weaken the defense mechanism of bacteria known as biofilm with the help of supplements (NAC) and specific enzymes.

-A change in a diet is necessary because in this way we can deprive bacteria from food and weaken the symptoms when we are eliminating them.
-Many experts advise people to use low FODMAP diet – a diet based on low quantities of fermentable foods.
+A change in diet is necessary because in this way we can deprive bacteria of food and weaken the symptoms when we are eliminating them.
+Many experts advise people to use a low FODMAP diet – a diet based on low quantities of fermentable foods.
 Another good diet for SIBO is the Specific Carb Diet.

-Once the treatment is finished, you should perform the breath tests once again in order to be certain that the problem is gone.
-After that, you should use probitiocs in order to help your bowels to get populated with proper amount of good bacteria.
+Once the treatment is finished, you should perform the breath tests once again to be certain that the problem is gone.
+After that, you should use probiotics to help your bowels get populated with the proper amount of good bacteria.
 In addition, use L-glutamine protein to heal the lining.

 SIBO tends to return in more than half of the patients, so it is crucial to regulate your eating habits and patterns and remove all the things that can lead to SIBO.